A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

-The partition function of an infinitely long linear semiflexible polymer chain confined in between the constraints (as shown schematically in figure 1-iii) and having attractive interaction with both the constraints ($A\&B$) is calculated following the method discussed above.
-The components of the partition function, $Z_3^C(k,\omega_3,\omega_4)$ of the chain can be written as,
+The partition function of an infinitely long linear semiflexible polymer chain confined in between the constraints [as shown schematically in figure~\ref{fig:1}~(iii)] and having an attractive interaction with both the constraints ($A \ \textrm{and} \ B$) is calculated following the method discussed in the above subsections.
+The components of the partition function $Z_3^\mathrm{C}(k,\omega_3,\omega_4)$ of the chain can be written as follows:

-where, $s_3=\omega_3g$.
+where $s_3=\omega_3g$.

 here, $s_4=\omega_4g$.

 and